check-spelling/auth0-verified-email-address-change/README.md

 This repository also contains sample implementation developed using [Node.js](https://nodejs.org/en/), and is provided to accelerate development of that part of the design which deals with actual [email address change](https://docs.google.com/document/d/1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw/edit#bookmark=id.7i3duzkz1ihl).
 This implementation is provided free of charge and without warranty either explicit or implied.
 Please note that no sample implementation is provided for that part of the design dealing with [email address change initiation](https://docs.google.com/document/d/1DtjpHFTwK6wN0B6BlaaXpbIFbU0BlUagDlymP0RGZgw/edit#bookmark=id.2zd5mvs4taxv).

+### Profile Management

+The [Profile](Profile) folder contains sample Node.js implementation that can be used as a basis to build out Profile Management functionality in order to support Verified Email Address Change.
+For further details check out the [readme](Profile) contained in the folder.

 ### Profile Management Application

 The Profile [client](Profile/client) folder contains sample Node.js implementation